cadeinc/cadeinc.github.io/bylaws.md

 ---
 {% include JB/setup %}

-The bylaws of CADE Inc (effective Nov.
-1, 1996; amended July/August 2000)
-govern the actions of CADE officers and the participation rights of the CADE membership.
+The bylaws of CADE Inc govern the actions of CADE officers and the participation rights of the CADE membership.
-The current bylaws were adopted at the business meeting during CADE-13 in New Brunswick, NJ, USA and are effective as of November 1, 1996.
+The bylaws were adopted at the business meeting during CADE-13 in New Brunswick, NJ, USA and are effective as of November 1, 1996.
-They were amended during CADE-17 in Pittsburgh, Pa, USA on July 18.
-2000.
+In July 2000 the CADE membership approved a change to the bylaws "Subsection 2.0 Membership of Board of Trustees" to increase the number of trustees from six to nine.
 A proposed amendment of the CADE bylaws regarding the election of the CADE president (see AAR Newsletter No. 68, October 2005) did not pass because not enough AAR members voted.